 or ::file-selector-button

-can help there.
-Perhaps the real solution here are new standards for new fully-styleable
+help.
+Perhaps the best solution is standards for new fully

-This chapter introduces accessibility—features to ensure all users can access and interact with websites—then shows how to solve several of the most common accessibility problems in browsers.
+This chapter introduces accessibility—features to ensure all users can access and interact with websites—and shows how to solve several of the most common accessibility problems in browsers.
 The key takeaways are:

 The complete set of functions, classes, and methods in our browser should now look something like this: